M.H. Abrams (1912-2015)

-In the year of his one-hundredth birthday, preeminent literary critic, scholar, and teacher M. H. Abrams brings us a collection of nine new and recent essays that challenge the reader to think about poetry in new ways.
-In these essays, three of them never before published, Abrams engages afresh with pivotal figures in intellectual and literary history, among them Kant, Keats, and Hazlitt.
+In the year of his one-hundredth birthday, preeminent literary critic, scholar, and teacher M. H. Abrams brought us a collection of nine new and recent essays that challenged the reader to think about poetry in new ways.
+In these essays, three of them never before published, Abrams engaged afresh with pivotal figures in intellectual and literary history, among them Kant, Keats, and Hazlitt.

 - The Centarian Scholar, Inside Higher Ed

 - Cornell's M.H.
 Abrams marking 100th birthday with book release, celebration, Ithaca Times

 - Cornell celebrates 100-year-old literary scholar M.H.
 Abrams, Ithaca Journal